Optimaton/powercycle/README.md

 # powercycle-mgr
 A command-line util to manage power-cycle. works only on linux.
-[For window, there are other programs that you could use]

 >  ## Usage:
 >   `powercycle [hh:mm:ss | now | timeleft(in minutes)]`